reubence/Heroku-Script-Deployment-Template/readme.md

 ### Installation

-1. Scroll to the top of this page, and click on the **Use This Template** button to use this template and create your own repo.
+1. Scroll to the top of this page, and click on the **Use This Template** button to create your own repo using this template.
 2. Connect the remote repo to your local machine using ``` git remote add origin <remote-repo-url> ```

 <!-- USAGE EXAMPLES -->